 Elgin area citizenship services offer programs and information to help immigrants learn more about the immigration process.
-ECC's Adult Basic Education Center offers citizenship classes to improve your knowledge of the U.S. government.
-Get ready for the citizenship interview and study for their citizenship test.
-ECC makes sure students know U.S. history and government, the Constitution, civics questions, how to answer dictated written questions, and complete the N-400.
+ECC's Adult Basic Education Center offers citizenship classes to improve your knowledge of the U.S. government, prepare for the citizenship interview, and study for your citizenship test.
+To take the citizenship class, students must be co-enrolled in an ESL class in the Adult Basic Education part-time program.

 Are you prepared to apply to the USCIS?